nkukit/nkukit.github.io/_pages/talks.md

 permalink: /talks/
 author_profile: true
 ---
+- \[Oct '23\] I gave the keynote on "A Scientific Perspective on GenAI" at the IBM GenAI Rally venues in Munich and Stuttgart
 - \[Aug '23\] I was invited to give a lecture on artificial intelligence to high school and college freshmen, which is available at the University of Bayreuth's [Youtube channel](https://www.youtube.com/watch?v=y6hzbw6ref4) (German only)
 - \[Jul '23\] I gave a talk on [On Explanations, Fairness, and Appropriate Reliance](https://arxiv.org/abs/2209.11812) at the [EIS](https://explainable-intelligent.systems/) — a joint Saarland University / University of Bayreuth / TU Dortmund Research Project
 - \[Jun '23\] I participated as an appointed expert in the Committee for Science and the Arts in the Bavarian State Parliament on the topic of "Opportunities and Risks of AI in the Science Sector", see more here [UBT Article](https://ubtaktuell.uni-bayreuth.de/ki-im-landtag-kuehl), [Parliament Summary](https://www.bayern.landtag.de/aktuelles/aus-den-ausschuessen/wissenschaftsausschuss-anhoerung-chancen-und-risiken-von-ki-im-wissenschaftsbetrieb/) (German only)